 Birmingham has a wealth of existing sports venues, arenas and conference halls that are ideal for hosting sport during the Games.
 With 95% of the competition venues already in place, Birmingham 2022 will be both prudent and innovative.

 An enhanced and refurbished Alexander Stadium will be pivotal to the Birmingham 2022 Games.
 Already established as an internationally renowned athletics venue and home to UK Athletics, Birmingham will strengthen its reputation as the ‘City of Running’ through improving competition and training facilities at the stadium and increasing permanent seating capacity.

-Birmingham’s Victoria Square would transform into a sporting and cultural landmark for the Birmingham 2022 Commonwealth Games, with the city centre location as the venue for 3×3 Basketball and 3×3 Wheelchair Basketball.
+Birmingham’s Victoria Square will transform into a sporting and cultural landmark for the Birmingham 2022 Commonwealth Games, with the city centre location as the venue for 3×3 Basketball and 3×3 Wheelchair Basketball.
 Set against the historic backdrop of the Council House and Town Hall, 3×3 Basketball in the open-air of Victoria Square, will showcase the city as well as the youngest Commonwealth Games sport.

 Royal Leamington Spa’s Victoria Park, home of Bowls England and the English National Bowls Championships, has been revealed as the Lawn Bowls and Para Lawn Bowls venue.
 The royal titled town’s international standard greens are the annual home of the National Bowls Championships and have hosted two women’s World Bowls Championships, in 1996 and 2004.
-Further sports and venues will be revealed shortly.

 Further details of Birmingham 2022’s sports and venues will be announced shortly.